Coastal Council role

 The members of the NSW Coastal Council are:

-- Emeritus Professor Bruce Thom AM (chairperson)
+- Emeritus Professor Bruce Thom AM

-- Dr Kate Brooks, (nominated by the Minister administering the Marine Estate Management Act 2014and a member of the Marine Estate Expert Knowledge Panel)
+- Dr Kate Brooks, (nominated by the Minister administering the Marine Estate Management Act 2014 and a member of the Marine Estate Expert Knowledge Panel)

-Coastal Council reporting and engagement
+Coastal Council audits

 Performance audit reports of the implementation of coastal management programs provided to the Minister are to be tabled by the Minister in Parliament within 3 months of the end of each calendar year.